-Ask yourself how essential a fitted shower is to you and if there’s a way of minimising the dedicated space it needs inside.
+Ask yourself how essential a fitted shower is to you and if there’s a way of minimizing the dedicated space it needs inside.

-You may not think a high top van is essential but think it through carefully.
+You may not think a pop-top van is essential but think it through carefully.

 You’ll spend most of your time enjoying the great outdoors and the evenings will be warm enough to sit beside the van.